hski-github/spotfire-kanban/README.md

 ## To Do's

-- New test data with more data and multiple colors per column
+- Click on empty space to clear marking
 - Click on header to mark cards in column
-- Click on empty space to clear marking
-- text-overflow: ellipsis; for header label
-- Ellipsis or linebreak as an option to configure
+- Sort cards alphabetically per column
 - Add configure button for order of columns and default columns
 - Use https://popper.js.org for configure dialog
 - Render hierarchy with tree for headers using SVG like in prototype
-- Sort cards alphabetically per column
 - Catch error if no column or card is defined by user
+- New test data with more data and multiple colors per column
+- Ellipsis or linebreak as an option to configure

 ## How to get started (with development server)
 All source code for the mod example can be found in the `src` folder.